rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-go.md

 after the worker dies all unacknowledged messages will be redelivered.

 Acknowledgement must be sent on the same channel that received the delivery.
-Attempts to acknowledge using a different channelwill result in a channel-level protocol exception.
+Attempts to acknowledge using a different channel will result in a channel-level protocol exception.
 See the [doc guide on confirmations](/confirms.html) to learn more.